Over a year ago, life gave us a chance to make some major memories.

 Day-5: ALBUQUERQUE, NEW MEXICO-AMARILLO, TEXAS-CHILDRESS, TEXAS

-In the morning we enjoyed a hot breakfast at the hotel and the kids played in the pool.
+We enjoyed a hot breakfast at the hotel in the morning and the kids played in the pool.
 It was super important to get their energy out to endure the long drive ahead.

 Though the hotel had a full-service restaurant with a nice menu but we were in the mood for some Mediterranean food like Chicken Shawarma and Gyro and a quick Yelp search landed us at Yasmine Cafe in the Midtown/University Area.

-The owners are Palestinian and the food had an authentic Middle-Eastern taste.
+The owners are Palestinian and the food has an authentic Middle-Eastern taste.
 The portion sizes were huge and the pita came fresh out of the oven, warm and fluffy.

-After our lovely lunch, we out we headed to the Old Town Historic District.
-As it was a Saturday, there was a lot of traffic and we had to drive around to find parking as it was full of tourists a well as locals.
+After our lovely lunch, we headed to the Old Town Historic District.
+As it was a Saturday, there was a lot of traffic and we had to drive around to find parking as it was full of tourists as well as locals.
 The weather was nice with a cool wind which made it perfect for an afternoon stroll.

 The old town is a tribute to the Native American and Spanish Culture and Heritage.
 This place is brimming with history.